l3r8yJ/l3r8yj.github.io/_drafts/2024-02-13-confluence-clownship-or-how-to-avoid-meetings.md

 <img width="300" title="Productivity" alt="Productivity" src="/assets/images/making_progress_2x.png">

 # Why?
-In my opinion, the main reason is – lack of control.
+In my opinion, the main reason is – lack of discipline and control.
 Comparing with software development, it's hard to imagine that analysts are cross-reviewing each other, that they had documentation version control, and in some sense, they don't have any "types" that can